Kristina01111000/Drws_site/README.md

-Need a new page for the self renewal system -> email him about this, it is on patreon, see if it is on youtube https://growingholistically.com/four-element-yoga/ get better thumbnail images For quick minutes page take a screenshot of the playlist and make it hot Send him an email to put the rest of the 4 element yoga videos onto the youtube, also the self renewal system videos are on youtube, paragraph for the quick minutes page https://growingholistically.com/quick-minutes/
+Need a new page for the self renewal system -> email him about this, it is on patreon, see if it is on youtube https://growingholistically.com/four-element-yoga/ get better thumbnail images For quick minutes page take a screenshot of the playlist and make it hot Make the forms online have a 1 - 5 slider, patients would grade certain issues in that context, he will send it to me wpforms, history form, patient narrative, volunteers for an exercise study, reasonably well-functioning seniors

-Make the forms online have a 1 - 5 slider, patients would grade certain issues in that context, he will send it to me wpforms, history form, patient narrative, volunteers for an exercise study, reasonably well-functioning seniors
+-> he sent an email for the nutrition page